gypsydave5/gypsydave5.github.io/_posts/2017-09-13-church-numbers.md

 ```

 We don't have to use `zero` and increment however - we could count using any
-values that behave in the required way.
-For instance:[^5]
+values that behave in the required way.[^5] For instance:

 ```scheme
 (define increment (lambda (x) (cons '() x)))